Pet Dental Care: Worth More Than Fresh Breath

 What to Do?

-You can help your pet avoid the painful symptoms associated with periodontal disease through home care, regular exams, and professional cleanings.
+You can help your pet avoid the painful symptoms associated with the periodontal disease through home care, regular exams, and professional cleanings.

 One facet of your pet’s routine wellness visit includes a look into his or her mouth.
 Depending on what we see, x-rays may be necessary to understand the possible damage below the gum line.
 If we conduct a professional cleaning or a dental procedure, your pet will be put under general anesthesia.
 Understandably, this may bring up concerns for your pet’s safety and wellbeing.
 Rest assured that we’re here every step of the way to support your pet and answer your questions.